 The ride towards the north was fun.
 The rugged mountains interspersed with green valleys and rocky shores made for quite the spectacle.
-Luckily natives could speak english fluently and were very pleased to help and provide me with information regarding the region.
-I stayed at the “Inverness Youth Hostel”, which turned out to be inexpensive and excellent for my short vacation.
+Luckily natives could speak English fluently and were pleased to help and provide me with information regarding the region.
+I stayed at the “Inverness Youth Hostel,” which turned out to be inexpensive and excellent for my short vacation.
 I got most of my meals there.
 I spent most of the time hitchhiking and never considered the option of getting on anything with wheels.
 I wanted to explore the area raw.

-I walked through spectacular natural places like the one used as the setting for many movies such as Highlander and Bravehart.
-I was told by natives that, Knoydart Peninsula is considered the last truly wild area of ??Britain and I could certainly see why.
-I enjoyed the thrill of walking in the untamed nature, hills, forests and pristine landscapes.
+I walked through spectacular natural places like the one used as the setting for many movies, such as Highlander and Braveheart.
+I was told by natives that, Knoydart Peninsula is considered the last truly wild area of Britain, and I could certainly see why.
+I enjoyed the thrill of walking in untamed nature, hills, forests, and pristine landscapes.

 Highland from my Car

-The locals said that mermaids live among the rocks of Sandwood Bay, one of the most beautiful beaches of Scotland.
+The locals said that mermaids live among Sandwood Bay’s rocks, one of the most beautiful beaches of Scotland.
 I spent one hour walking to reach it.
-Although, I wasn’t lucky enough to spot ghosts of sailors bewitched by the songs of the mermaids in the mist of the sea, it was still worth the visit.
+Although I wasn’t lucky enough to spot ghosts of sailors bewitched by the songs of the mermaids in the midst of the sea, it was still worth the visit.

 Houses in Highlands

-Of course I would never forget about the famous Loch Ness monster, thus I went to the Loch Ness Centre & Exhibition Experience.
-There I got to hear a lot of theories about what lies in those deep waters: a monster, an alien or the last marine dinosaur in existence?
+Of course, I would never forget about the famous Loch Ness monster.
+Thus I went to the Loch Ness Centre & Exhibition Experience.
+There I got to hear many theories about what lies in those deep waters: a monster, an alien, or the last marine dinosaur in existence?